-IN RELATION TO FAMILIES, OUR SERVICE WILL:
+OUR SERVICE WILL:

-- create shared understandings between families and educators about digital technology use, by adults, in front of children - provide information regarding online safety to families eSafetyparents - provide families with information about the digital technology used within the Service - request written consent from parents/families to collect and share personal information, images or videos of their children online (Website, Facebook, Instagram or Xplore / Playground app - provide information to parents and families about how to make a complaint and what to expect from our complaints handling processes (see: Dealing with Complaints Policy) - provide information and advice to families about the selection of digital media content, apps and games that are appropriate for use by young children - provide information about the apps and programs used within the Service - support families to understand that negative effects of exposure to disturbing or arousing content and screens before sleep time
+- create shared understandings between families and educators about digital technology use, by adults, in front of children - provide information regarding online safety to families eSafetyparents - provide families with information about the digital technology used within the Service - Children's faces will be blocked out.
+The aim of any post is to show the learning that in happening. - provide information to parents and families about how to make a complaint and what to expect from our complaints handling processes (see: Dealing with Complaints Policy) - provide information and advice to families about the selection of digital media content, apps and games that are appropriate for use by young children - provide information about the apps and programs used within the Service - support families to understand that negative effects of exposure to disturbing or arousing content and screens before sleep time